 - 2.2.4 FAI Diploma flights FAI Diploma flights begin with a minimum distance of 750 km and increase in 250 km increments.
 They may use any course defined in 1.4.2d through 1.4.2h.
 A Diploma is awarded once only for the incremental distance immediately less than the distance flown. - 2.2.5 Diamond and Diploma badge registration On completion of all three Diamonds or any Diploma flight, the NAC shall provide the information held in its national register per 2.0a to the FAI at record@fai.org.
-In turn, the FAI will enter the name of the pilot in an international register, and award the pilot a Diploma to recognise these flights. - 2.2.6 Control and allowed use of FRs & PRsThe OO shall provide control (2.0b) by noting the type and serial number of each FR and PR, and inspect its installation as described in its approval document.
+In turn, the FAI will enter the name of the pilot in an international register, and award the pilot a Diploma to recognise these flights. - 2.2.6 Control and allowed use of FRs & PRs An OO shall provide control (2.0b) by noting the type and serial ID of each FR and PR, and inspect its installation as described in its approval document.
+This data is to be made available to the OO present during the transfer of data after the landing (4.3.3) and to the Data Analyst (4.3.4).
 In addition: - a.
 Silver or Gold claims must be recorded either by an FR approved to Levels 1, 2, or 3, or by a PR approved by the "controlling NAC" as in 2.6. - b.
 Diamond claims require an FR approved by GFAC to Levels 1, 2, or 3. - c.
 Diploma flights require an FR approved by GFAC to Levels 1 or 2.